 - Genetics: Inherited conditions may also play a part in some nail discoloration, such as psoriasis, which can lead to the development of psoriatic nails.
 "These nails can become thickened, brittle, discolored, and look as if they are infected with fungus,” Cunha explains.
 Nail fungus can also run in families due to an inherited sensitivity.

 - Leukonychia: You know those white spots on your nails that everyone seems to have at some point in their life?
 It's called leukonychia and it's actually quite common and also completely harmless.
 It can be caused by nail injury, fungal infections, or a mineral deficiency.

 Instead of simply accepting your nail discoloration, it’s important to see a podiatrist for some answers before tackling the issue on your own.
 An examination and nail biopsy will likely take place to find a reason for the discoloration if any.
 After speaking with your doctor, here are some things you might try to whiten your nails and restore their health.

 Wear the correct footwear

-Properly caring for your feet can help prevent both disease and discoloration in a myriad of ways.
-Cunha's best advice includes avoiding walking barefoot in any public places and wearing only clean socks and avoiding re-wear and changing socks frequently if you are active.
+Properly caring for your feet may help prevent both disease and discoloration in myriad ways.
+Cunha's best advice includes avoiding walking barefoot in any public places and wearing only clean socks.
+Avoid rewearing and changing socks frequently if you are active.
 Dark, moist places are where bacteria thrive, and you’ll want to avoid giving them an easy place to grow.

 Consider wearing moisture-wicking socks and avoid fabrics that trap in water like wool and polyester.

-Properly-fitting shoes are also a must to avoid repetitive micro-trauma.
-Consistent trimming, cleansing, and filing of the nails are important as well to avoid discoloration-causing trauma and infection.
+Properly fitting shoes are also a must to avoid repetitive micro-trauma.
+Consistent trimming, cleansing, and filing of the nails are important as well to try to avoid discoloration-causing trauma and infection.